Aleksander Zborowski

-Aleksander Zborowski (Jastrzebiec coat of arms) was a Polish szlachcic (nobleman), the Starosta of Miedzyrzecz, who commanded a unit of the Polish army during the Polish–Muscovite War (1605–18).
-Little is known about his life: he was the son of Samuel Zborowski and Zofia née Jordan.
+Aleksander Zborowski (Jastrzebiec coat of arms) was a Polish nobleman (szlachcic) who was the starosta of Miedzyrzecz.
+He commanded a unit of the Polish army during the Polish–Russian War of 1609–1618.
+Little is known about his life: he was the son of Samuel Zborowski and Zofia.

+Military service

-In May 1610 he defeated German mercenaries in Russian service, and during the Battle of Klushino, he commanded his own regiment.
+In May 1610, he defeated German mercenaries in Russian service, and during the Battle of Klushino, he commanded his own regiment.
 In September 1610, Zborowski defeated Russian-German forces near Tver.

+Personal life

 Zborowski married Magdalena Fredro, and had three children: daughters Anna and Konstancja, and son Adam, who became a Jesuit.
 He died in 1637.